Marella Voyager: TUI Cruises

 In March 2018 TUI Cruises announced that Mein Schiff 2 would remain in the fleet and sail under a new name.
 In October 2018 the name was announced as Mein Schiff Herz.
 It was also announced that she will be handed over to Marella Cruises in April 2022.
 A new ship, built in 2019, is now known as Mein Schiff 2.

 Marella Cruises

 It was announced that the ship would be transferred to Marella Cruises in April 2022.
 Later, the transfer was delayed again to 2023.
 The ship finished her last voyage for TUI Cruises in April 2023.
-The ship then underwent a refit at Navantia in Cadiz and was renamed Marella Voyager.
-The christening ceremony happened on 31 May in Malaga.
+The ship then underwent a refit at Navantia in Cádiz and was renamed Marella Voyager.
+The christening ceremony happened on 31 May in Málaga.